dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 To write a simple web server,
-all you have to do is create an [HttpServer](http://api.dartlang.org/io/HttpServer.html) and hook up an onRequest handler.
+all you have to do is create an [HttpServer](http://api.dartlang.org/io/HttpServer.html) and hook up a `defaultRequestHandler`.

 Here is a simple web server
 that just answers ‘Hello, world’ to any request.